cusma/algonim/README.md

                  ( ( __))
                                                        by cusma
 ```
-# AlgoNim: let's play a crypto-Nim on Algorand
+# AlgoNim: let's play a crypto-Nim on Algorand from the CLI

 ## What's Nim?
 [**Nim**](https://en.wikipedia.org/wiki/Nim) is a very simple mathematical game of strategy for two players.
 With a lot of imagination let's name them **Alice** and **Bob**.